Gabrielle Calise is a Florida-based culture writer and editor obsessed with offbeat stories and nostalgia.

 Gabrielle is the editor of A24's travel book Florida!
 A Hyper-local Guide to the Flora, Fauna, and Fantasy of the Most Far-out State in America.
 She currently reports on local history, music and shenanigans for her hometown paper, the Tampa Bay Times.

-“I loved being the editor of this nearly 600-page love letter to Florida.
-This involved researching, writing and editing original reporting, essays, lists, maps and more.
-I hired and led a team of contributors from around Florida.
-I also assigned and edited chapter content, collaborated with the design team on visuals, and worked with Florida creatives to license story excerpts and original essays.”
+As the editor of this nearly 600-page love letter to Florida, Gabrielle researched, wrote and edited original reporting, essays, lists, maps and more.
+She hired and managed a team of contributors from around Florida.
+She also assigned and edited chapter content, collaborated with the design team on visuals and worked with Florida creatives to license story excerpts and original essays.

 Press: Vogue, New York Magazine, Nylon, Axios Tampa Bay, Axios Miami, It’s Nice That, InWeekly, First Coast Connect with Melissa Ross, Miami New Times, Tampa Bay Times.
 Creative Loafing Tampa Bay also deemed it the “Best Big Ass Book About Florida” in the Best of the Bay 2022 awards.